Wall Street Analyst Upgrade ING Groep N.V. [ING]. What else is Wall St. saying

 How has ING stock performed recently?

 ING Groep N.V.
-[ING] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.52.
-With this latest performance, ING shares gained by 2.42% in over the last four-week period, additionally plugging by 67.44% over the last 6 months – not to mention a rise of 149.29% in the past year of trading.
+[ING] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.48.
+With this latest performance, ING shares gained by 4.73% in over the last four-week period, additionally plugging by 65.83% over the last 6 months – not to mention a rise of 150.89% in the past year of trading.

 ING Groep N.V.
 [ING]: Deeper insight into the fundamentals